Cray-HPE/docs-csm/operations/iuf/workflows/upgrade.md

 # Upgrade

-The following workflow describes an upgrade procedure for CSM as well as all non-CSM product content provided via a HPC CSM Software Recipe release.
-The steps documented here alternate between CSM upgrade instructions unrelated to IUF and non-CSM product upgrade instructions managed by IUF.
+The following workflow describes an upgrade procedure for CSM and all non-CSM product content provided via a HPC CSM Software Recipe release.
+These steps alternate between CSM upgrade instructions unrelated to IUF and non-CSM product upgrade instructions managed by IUF.

 All stages of `iuf` are executed in this workflow: all of the new product software provided in the recipe release is deployed and all management NCNs and managed compute and application nodes are